Joy Cendrowski, MOT, OTR/L

 Ever have a day when dry shampoo was your best friend and mac & cheese passed for a food group?
 Been there!
 And yet, even on the days when we feel like we're just not measuring up as a mom and have zero energy left to nurture, we want our kids to continue to learn and grow and THRIVE!

 We want to limit screen time but struggle to find other things that will engage our children (and allow us to just have one minute to throw in a load of laundry or work on that business proposal!).
 It can take so much energy to plan hands on creative experiences, but we know that it's crucial to developmental.
 After all, kids learn best when they are engaging all of their senses.
 Most craft sites present projects that require time consuming prep and a PhD in Craftology in order to complete an activity.
 NOT HERE.
 I want this to be doable!
 I pledge: I will not produce crafts on this blog that are beautiful to look at but that no one will ever make.
-These projects are for doing, not just seeing!
+These projects are for doing, not just observing while adults to the heavy lifting!

 As a pediatric occupational therapist, I talk with parents every week who are concerned that their kids will not be ready for kindergarten or whose kids are struggling in school in other ways.
 So, I started this blog to try to answer some of those questions.
 (And now that my own kids are practically grown I actually have some free moments in the day...Yes, some day you will get that much needed rest too 🙂

-Here are a few things you should know about me... *I am a Broadway fanatic that has never seen a show on Broadway *I spend every day with other people's preschoolers, which is both rewarding and exhausting *My almost grown children are both very creative and artistic in their own ways (ask me about it, and I will talk your ear off all day!) *I get my creative genes from my dad, and my gift of gab from my mom (thanks, folks!!!) *Even if I do work out every day, I promise that you will never have to watch! *My husband is the sexiest man on the planet...nough said! *Some of my favorite people are my pets (Zelda, Link and Pudding) *It is my dream to buy a fixer upper and restore it to beauty (some day) *I have never successfully applied eye liner (I guess there's always tomorrow)
+Here are a few personal tidbits you should know about me... *I am a Broadway fanatic that has never seen a show on Broadway *I spend every day with other people's preschoolers, which is both rewarding and exhausting *My almost grown children are both very creative and artistic in their own ways (ask me about it, and I will talk your ear off all day!) *I get my creative genes from my dad, and my gift of gab from my mom (thanks, folks!!!) *Even if I do work out every day, I promise that you will never have to watch! *My husband is the sexiest man on the planet...nough said! *Some of my favorite people are my pets (Zelda, Link, Navi and Pudding) *It is my dream to buy a fixer upper and restore it to beauty (some day) *I have never successfully applied eye liner (I guess there's always tomorrow)

 P.S.-If you are a fellow OT, a Sunday School teacher, grandparent or an educator, you are home too!
 I know how much you have on your plate every day.
 So, let me take something away by helping with your lesson prep.
 These simple crafts are designed to make your life easier and come with great tips for promoting learning and obtainment of much needed developmental skills.
 You can even search by the skill you want to work on.
 I'm here to help!